Welcome to Numisology!

 Ostia, 308-310

-obv.- IMP C MAXENTIVS PF AVG; laureate bust right
+obv.- IMP C MAXENTIVS P F AVG; laureate bust right

 rev.- VICTOR OMNIVM GENT AVG N; Emperor in military dress standing right receiving Victory and suppliant Aftrica from Mars, MOSTT in ex